tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 ###### Adventurer Feat

-You can choose to deal negative energy instead of cold damage with your shadow.
+You can choose to deal necrotic instead of cold damage with your shadow.
 If you do, change the effect on a natural even hit to “The target’s next attack deals half damage.”

 ###### Champion Feat